Scam Alert

 How can you spot a utility payment scam?

-If your electric bill is delinquent or past due, the Cooperative will first MAIL a “Delinquent Notice” before making any further attempt to contact members to discuss available payment options.
+If your electric bill is delinquent or past due, the Cooperative will first MAIL a "Delinquent Notice" before further attempting to contact members to discuss available payment options.

-What should you do if you think you have encountered a utility payment scam?
+What should you do if you have encountered a utility payment scam?

 1. Report the incident to Carroll Electric at 1.800.432.9720.